Anthony Cedric Vuagniaux: Biography

-In December 2011, Anthony Cedric composed music for video by photographer Régis Golay and La Compagnie 7273, dancers and designers of Swatch watches "Climax", "Nil" et "Romance-S".
+In December 2011, Vuagniaux composed music for video by photographer Régis Golay and La Compagnie 7273, dancers and designers of Swatch watches "Climax", "Nil" et "Romance-S".
 Then won an award in 2012 at the Munich Film Festival.

 In April 2012, he released the album La Virago, in which involved artists such as Alain Carre, Caroline Duris, Marion Devaud, Choral circle of Geneva and Sahoko Sakai.

-In 2014, Anthony Cedric works with François Corbier on the track Le Tango du maître chanteur released in Le Clan des guimauves album.
+In 2014, Vuagniaux worked with François Corbier on the track Le Tango du maître chanteur released in Le Clan des guimauves album.